LukeStorry/at-bristol-online-booking-interface/README.md

-# spe-booking
+# SPE Booking
-Software Product Engineering Booking system
+To run run `firebase serve`, writes to the spe-bookings project